Eric-IIP/ExperimentDesignCSRep2/README.md

+Experimental Design in CS Report 2
+University of Tsukuba

-Repository for Experimental Deisgn in CS Report 2
+Repository for Experimental Design in CS Report 2

+Student ID: 202520716

-Name: Gankhuyag Erkhembayar
+Student Name: Gankhuyag Erkhembayar
-ID: 202520716

-U-Net and MCU-Net
+Main objective of this study is to compare conventional U-Net with MCU-Net the proposed method, and using statistical inference investigate if the proposed method performs better in terms of dice coefficient score.